 The age of a woman plays a huge role in preventing or delaying pregnancy.
-The quality and number of eggs produced may decline as she gets older.
+As a woman ages, she produces eggs of lesser quality and lower quantity.
 Those under 30 years of age could conceive within three months of trying.
 After 30, the chances of conceiving will start to drop.

 The menstrual cycle also experiences disruptions as a woman gets older.
 Regular periods, which happen every 21 to 35 days, mean that a woman is ovulating.
-Irregular periods are often signs that there’s no ovulation happening.
+Regular periods decline with age.

 Various health problems cause infertility in women.
 The most common are:

-- Ovulation disorders including polycystic ovary syndrome, thyroid problems, and hyperprolactinemia
+- Ovulation disorders including polycystic ovary syndrome (PCOS), thyroid problems, and hyperprolactinemia

 - Polyps, fibroids, or other abnormalities in the uterus or cervix